Open-Cascade-SAS/OCCT/dox/upgrade/upgrade.md

 @subsection upgrade_730_BuilderSolid Boolean Operations - Solid Builder algorithm

 Previously, the unclassified faces of *BOPAlgo_BuilderSolid* algorithm (i.e. the faces not used for solids creation and located outside of all created solids) were used to form an additional (not closed) solid with INTERNAL orientation.
 Since the new version, these unclassified faces are no longer added into the resulting solids.
-Instead, the @ref specification__boolean_ers "warning" with a list of these faces appears.
+Instead, the [warning](#specification__boolean_ers) with a list of these faces appears.

 The following public methods of the *BOPAlgo_BuilderSolid* class have been removed as redundant:
 * *void SetSolid(const TopoDS_Solid& theSolid);*